2.0 Monday Box Office Collection: The Rajinikanth Starrer Stands Firm As A Rock, Mints Rs 100 Crores

 - Jalandhar: The City Of Rich Cultural Heritage

 Superstar Rajinikanth and Akshay Kumar starrer 2.0 is minting money big time at the box office and it looks like its theatrical run will stay for many more weeks to come.
-The movie has received positive reviews from all corners and that has boosted its prospects at the box office.
-Not just the South, 2.0 is making money in the North as well and even Pakistan, Europe and New Zeland collections looks pretty solid and has successfully crossed he Rs 100 Crore mark at the box office on Monday.
-Check out the box office collection Monday (Day5) of 2.0 below...
+The movie has received positive reviews from all corners and this has boosted its prospects at the box office.
+Not just the South, 2.0 is making money in the North as well and even the Pakistan, Europe and New Zealand collections look pretty solid and have successfully crossed the Rs 100 Crore mark at the box office on Monday.
+Check out the box office collection till Monday (Day 5) of 2.0 below...

 2.0 Box Office Collection

-2.0 starring Rajinikanth has collected 95 Crores at the box office till Sunday (Day 4) and the weekend collections has given a major boost to the movie at the box office.
+2.0 starring Rajinikanth has collected 95 Crores at the box office till Sunday (Day 4) and the weekend collections have given a major boost to the movie at the box office.

 Monday (Day 5) Box Office Collection